A Tale of Two Cities: Pessimism and Opportunism in Offline Dynamic Pricing: A Partial Identification Framework

 \section{A Partial Identification Framework}

-In this section, we examine the challenging scenario in which no coverage assumption is posited, that is, we allow the existence of any unobserved price including the optimal one in the offline dataset.
+In this section, we examine the challenging scenario in which no coverage assumption is imposed; that is, we allow any price, including the optimal one, to be unobserved in the offline dataset.
 In this scenario, both the standard greedy and pessimistic methods may fail.
-We begin by framing our problem within a partial identification framework.
-Our new approach is based on the following monotonic assumption regarding the relationship between the price and the demand, which is natural for pricing problems.
+To address this challenging setting, we consider a partial identification framework.